AyushRaghuwanshi/Disaster-Response-Pipelines/README.md

 ## Project Overview =
   This project has been done during udaicity's Data Scienctist nanodegree.

   In the Project Workspace, we are having  a data set containing real messages that were sent during disaster events.
-We have to creat a machine learning pipeline to categorize these events so that we can send the messages to an appropriate disaster relief agency.
+We have to create a machine learning pipeline to categorize these events so that we can send the messages to an appropriate disaster relief agency.

  ## Project Components =
  There are three components in this projects =